 Linux Technical and Networking Interview Questions

-64. Why do you think Linux is secure than other OS?
+64. Why do you think Linux is more secure than other OS?

-As you know that Linux is an open-source OS, currently it is growing rapidly in the field of technology.
-Some of the main reasons why Linux is safer as compared with other OS are as follow.
+As you know Linux is an open-source OS, and currently, it is growing rapidly in the field of technology.
+Some of the main reasons why Linux is safer as compared with other OS are as follows.

 65. In Linux, what is the tail command?

 Using the tail command, you can display the last portion of any file.
-Usually, users don’t require to troubleshoot every logline.
+Usually, users aren’t required to troubleshoot every logline.
 As an alternative, you can check what is your log is saying about your application’s current request.

 For Example, you can write the tail command as: